Description

 When one of the contestants plummets to their death from Angel’s Rest summit, Meg is the only witness and she knows right away it was more than just a tragic accident.
 With her new job on the line and a killer on the loose, Meg must overcome her fears and put her investigative instincts to work.

 Set against the breathtaking backdrop of the Pacific Northwest, this charming cozy mystery introduces an endearing amateur sleuth who learns that solving murders could be the one outdoor activity she’s naturally good at.
-Perfect for fans of Tonya Kappes, Lauren Elliott and Laurie Gilmore.
+Perfect for fans of Tonya Kappes, Lauren Elliott, and Laurie Gilmore.

 A Murder on the Mountain was previously published as Scene of the Climb.